Book of Joshua (Samaritan)

 The Book of Joshua, sometimes called the Samaritan Chronicle, is a Samaritan chronicle so called because the greater part of it is devoted to the history of Joshua.
 It is extant in two divergent recensions, one in Samaritan Hebrew and the other in Arabic.

 Though a large part describes traditions parallel to those of the canonical Jewish Book of Joshua, it differs greatly from the latter in both form and content.
-As well, the Samaritans do not hold it to be of divine inspiration, although "...they greatly revere it and hold it in the highest estimation, and believe it to contain a true and authentic history of the period of which it treats."
-The Arab recension was redacted between the fourteenth and sixteenth centuries.
+As well, the Samaritans do not hold it to be of divine inspiration, although "they greatly revere it and hold it in the highest estimation, and believe it to contain a true and authentic history of the period of which it treats."
+The Arabic recension was redacted between the fourteenth and sixteenth centuries.
 The editio princeps is a published Arabic manuscript written in the Samaritan alphabet, with a Latin translation and a long preface by T. W. Juynboll (Leyden, 1848).
 A Samaritan Hebrew version was published in 1908 by Moses Gaster.

 The book is divided into fifty chapters, and contains, after the account of Joshua, a brief description of the period following Joshua, agreeing to that extent with the Book of Judges, and covering early Israelite history until Eli leaves Shechem and the sanctuary in Shiloh is established.
 The last six chapters discuss the Babylonian exile and Samaritan history up to Baba Rabba, including Alexander the Great, and the revolt against Hadrian.